kamperh/teaching_portfolio/index.md

 order: 0
 ---

 After completing my bachelor's and master's degrees at [Stellenbosch University](http://www.sun.ac.za/), I moved to Scotland, where I did my PhD in Informatics at the [University of Edinburgh](http://web.inf.ed.ac.uk/ilcc).
 Here I tutored machine learning and natural language processing courses.
-I then did a postdoc at [Toyota Technological Institute at Chicago](http://www.ttic.edu/), a research laboratory affiliated with the [University of Chicago](https://www.uchicago.edu/), where I also taught as a guest lecturer in one of the courses.
-In July 2017 I returned to Stellenbosch, where I am currently an Associate Professor in [ Electrical & Electronic Engineering](http://www.ee.sun.ac.za/).
+I then did a postdoc at [Toyota Technological Institute at Chicago](http://www.ttic.edu/), a research laboratory affiliated with the [University of Chicago](https://www.uchicago.edu/).
+In July 2017 I returned to Stellenbosch, where I am currently an Associate Professor in [Electrical & Electronic Engineering](http://www.ee.sun.ac.za/).
 From 2022 I am also our department's Postgraduate Programme Coordinator.

 Between my master's and doctoral degrees, I taught on a contract for one semester at Stellenbosch: